-The Program requires that a minimum of 50% of project funding be secured prior to April 1, 2014 by applicants from their own funds, private support or other public/government sector support.
+The Program requires that a minimum of 50% of project funding be secured prior to June 17 2016 by applicants from their own funds, private support or other (non-federal) public/government sector support.

-If you meet these criteria then please download and complete the application form, budget and timeline.
+If you meet these criteria then please download and complete the application form, budget and timeline forms.